2018 participant applications are closed. Stay tuned for next year's program!

 The Louisiana Food Fellows program consists of the following four workshops:

-All workshops, except for the field trip, will be held from 5:30pm to 8:30pm in Alexandria.
+All workshops will be held from 5:30pm to 8:30pm in Alexandria.

-to learn more about the national experts who will be leading this year's program worhsops.
+The national experts who will be leading this year's program workshops are:

 Louisiana Food Fellow Participant Requirements